bhisaac/5eFP/5eFP-SRD.md

 A foothold is a concentrated local event related to the conflict detailed in your setting handbook (see _Setting Handbook_ below).
 PCs must find and resolve three footholds to finish exploring an obscured world map tile.

 A foothold is a region on the world map containing an encounter that challenges the PCs somehow.
 The GM draws or rolls for a story element from the direction the PCs are exploring, continuing to draw and roll story elements until revealing a story element that is an encounter.
-PCs then agree to choose one story element that isn't an encounter to keep and discard the remaining story elements.
+PCs choose and add one story element to the encounter from those revealed, discarding any remaining story elements.
 If the PCs encounter a foothold while exploring a hybrid tile, they keep two story elements (one from each adjacent direction) instead of picking only one story element.

 ### Headquarters (HQ)